 $495 [Includes $150 lab fee] Class limit 14.
 Oct 21-24 (Mon-Thu) 10am-4pm.

 Learning to screen print on cloth is like being given a surface-design superpower.
 Suddenly the placement of imagery, colour, and pattern is completely within your control—as is the multiple, the working textile artist’s largest asset.

 This expanded four-day workshop is essential for anyone starting a silkscreen business or for those using the technique as a design element in textile projects.
 Participants will learn to print on a variety of cloth surfaces, from T-shirts to yardage.
 Participants will learn to master a range of single-pull printing methods (repeating patterns, rainbow prints, registration, thickened dyes, etc.).

-All projects are done on 100% natural fibres using high-quality, water-soluble fabric paint.
+All projects are done on 100% natural fibres using high-quality, water-soluble fabric paints, and natural dyes.

 The photographic process of putting an image on a screen will be covered in depth.
 Each student will learn how to prepare the screen and expose the image.
 Designing for the screen print will be covered in depth.
-We will work with high-quality, 16” x 20” wood-frame silkscreens.
+We will work with professional quality silkscreens.
 At the end of the workshop, students will take home the screens and the many samples they have created.